amine0110/medical-imaging-classification/README.md

 The pre-trained model's weights should not be frozen because doing so increases the model's capacity for learning.

+## Run the inference
+I added a script [`video_classification.py`](https://github.com/amine0110/medical-imaging-classification/blob/main/video_classification.py) that helps you do the inference in a video using one of your models.
+And I added also a script [`predict_options.py`](https://github.com/amine0110/medical-imaging-classification/blob/main/predict_options.py) that contains multiple inference options such as:
+- Predict one image
+- Predict one array
+- Predict a folder
+- Predict a video
+- Predict from the webcam

 ## A Beginner Guide to Medical Imaging
 [Join the waitlist](https://astounding-teacher-3608.ck.page/6dff57e0b5
 ) for the FREE medical imaging ebook!